Selling iBooks is easier if you learn how to promote Apple books.

 If you have Adsense on your site, you can replace a Google ad with your own for one of your books.

 It is very easy to promote your Apple iBooks, isn’t it?
 But only once you know about the Apple Link Maker.

 I see so many authors and self-publishers promoting the daylights out of their books on Amazon.

 But rarely do I see authors promoting their books on Apple.
-There are millions of people who read ebooks, and they are very easy to target if you know how.
+There are millions of people who read ebooks, and they are very easy to target if you know how to do it.

 And it is so easy.